Branching processes with pairwise interactions: Introduction and main results

 The aim of this manuscript is to study the long-term behaviour of BPI-processes with general branching and interaction mechanisms; and the precise understanding of how competition and cooperation regulates their growth.
 In other words, we are interested in studying the nature of the absorbing states $\{0 \}$ (extinction of the population), $\{1\}$ and $\{\infty\}$ (explosion of the population) as well as whether or not the processes have a stationary distribution.
 In this direction, we define

-the first hitting times of the states $\{0\}$ and $\{1\}$, with the usual convention that $\inf \varnothing = \infty$.
-We also recall that $\zeta_{\infty}$ denotes the first hitting time of the state $\{\infty\}$.
+the first hitting times of the states $\{0\}$ and $\{1\}$, respectively, with the usual convention that $\inf \varnothing = \infty$.
 We say that the BPI-process $Z$ explodes with positive probability if and only if $\mathbb{P}_{z}(\zeta_{\infty} < \infty) > 0$ (otherwise, we say it is conservative) and that it becomes extinct with positive probability if and only if $\mathbb{P}_{z}(\zeta_{0} < \infty) > 0$.
-A rather surprising phenomenon is that competition does not always prevent explosion while cooperation could also not prevent extinction.
-Nevertheless, the competition pressure as the population size increases could cause a compensation near $\{\infty\}$ in order to allow the population to survive forever, that is the process will never reach the absorbing states $\{0\}$ and $\{\infty\}$.
+A rather surprising phenomenon is that competition does not always prevent explosion while cooperation can also not prevent extinction.
+Nevertheless, the competition pressure as the population size increases could cause a compensation near $\{\infty\}$ in order to allow the population to survive forever, that is, the process will never reach the absorbing states $\{0\}$ and $\{\infty\}$.

-In the case of LB-processes (i.e., $c>0$ and $b=0$), Lambert \cite{La2005} found that the log-moment condition \eqref{logmoment} is sufficient (but not necessary) to guarantee that the process never explodes, see Theorems 2.2 and 2.3 in \cite{La2005}.
+In the case of LB-processes (i.e., $c>0$ and $b=0$), Lambert \cite{La2005} found that the log-moment condition \eqref{logmoment} is sufficient (but not necessary) to guarantee that the process never explodes; see Theorems 2.2 and 2.3 in \cite{La2005}.
 Moreover, under \eqref{logmoment}, it is observed in \cite{La2005} that the competition alone has no impact on the extinction of the population.
-Indeed, when $d=0$, the process admits a stationary distribution and, when $d>0$, the process gets absorbed at $\{0\}$ a.s.
-The event of explosion of LB-processes was not formally studied in \cite{La2005} and one of our aims is to describe such behaviour by providing necessary and sufficient conditions.
+Indeed, when $d=0$, the process admits a stationary distribution and, when $d>0$, the process gets absorbed at $\{0\}$ almost surely.
+The event of explosion of LB-processes was not formally studied in \cite{La2005} and one of our aims is to describe such behaviour.